 “Your author visit to Penrith High really inspired our Year 9 students.
 The students were totally absorbed as demonstrated by the multitude of questions you answered thoughtfully and astutely.
 It can be hard to engage academically selective students at times, however, you had them thinking and interested.
 The hall was buzzing when you finished.”
 Nathan Wilcox, Teacher-Librarian, Penrith High School

 Whilst I emphasise the importance of research and discipline in the creative process, my focus is always on the sheer joy of storytelling.
-There is wide scope for creativity and interaction in longer workshops as we create our own characters inspired by the world of Empire of the Waves!

 “Thank you very much for such a warm and enthusiastic talk to our students.
 The Year 8 students are already asking when can you speak to them!
 I loved the pirate clan workshop too…” Helen Lee, Teacher-Librarian, St George Girls High

 “Thank you so much for coming to speak to us yesterday.
 The Kogarah High students from 8K really enjoyed your presentation and are very eager to read your book … It was the first time our students had met a published author and they were very impressed both with your book and your presentation which was interesting and pitched at just the right level for them.”
 Gail Johnston, Kogarah High School

 “Thanks again for an amazing workshop.
 The kids there really loved it.
 You truly inspired them.”
 Tara Klein, Youth Services Specialist, City of Canada Bay Libraries

 “The students at Ultimo Public School were captivated by Christopher, his engaging manner and easy going presentation style encouraged even our reluctant readers to get enthused about sea monsters, pirates, floating worlds and Krakens!”
 Wendy Bull, Teacher-Librarian, Ultimo Public School